unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/AngelRing.md

 # Angel Ring Projection Settings

-Angel Ring is an effect for UTS, used to express shine or luster in hair and always appears in a fixed position as seen from the camera.
+Angel Ring is an effect for the **Unity Toon Shader**, used to express shine or luster in hair and always appears in a fixed position as seen from the camera.
 This feature requires the use of a 2nd UV in the meshes.

 <img src="images/AR_Image.png" height="256">
 <br/><br/>